Why is space cold if the sun is hot?

 “The job of that heat shield,” Abel says, is to make sure “none of the solar radiation [will] touch anything on the spacecraft.”
 So, while the heat shield is experiencing the extreme heat (around 250 degrees F) of our host star, the spacecraft itself is much colder—around -238 degrees F, she says.

 [Related: What happens when the sun burns out?]

-As the lead thermal engineer for DART—a small spacecraft designed to collide with an asteroid and nudge it off course—Abel is taking practical steps to manage the temperatures of deep space.
+As the lead thermal engineer for DART—a small spacecraft designed to collide with an asteroid and nudge it off course—Abel takes practical steps to manage the temperatures of deep space.
 The extreme variation in temperature between the icy void and the boiling heat of the sun poses unique challenges.
-Some parts of the spacecraft need help staying cool enough to avoid shorting out, while others need heating elements to keep them warm enough to function.
+Some parts of the spacecraft needed help staying cool enough to avoid shorting out, while others required heating elements to keep them warm enough to function.